-August 2021– Find out all the updated details about Cyril Ramaphosa and his net worth, cars, houses, family and personal life.
+July 2022– Find out all the updated details about Cyril Ramaphosa cars, houses, cyril ramaphosa biography and his net worth, cars, family and personal life.
 The current president is having so many problems he is currently tackling, both on the Covid-19 pandemic and the political turmoil happening in the ANC.

 Who is Cyril Ramaphosa?

 A successful entrepreneur and stakeholder in several business pursuits, Cyril Ramaphosa, aged 69, is the current fifth president of South Africa.
 Since his appointment as a politician and former deputy president, Ramaphosa stepped away from these ventures to avoid conflict.
 However, his value continues to rise due to his many investments.

 Cyril Ramaphosa’s success is accounted to his relentless pursuits to end apartheid.
 He first gained fame when he created the National Union of Mineworkers in the 1980s to improve African worker conditions and rights.
 Ramaphosa was determined to help, and his contributions increased members by fifty times.
 He also led one of the most significant strikes in South Africa while trying to help the mineworkers in 1987.
 Ramaphosa took a step back from parliament in the following years and began working for New Africa Investments, later starting his own Shanduka Group.